-A dental exam is required for each student in first, third and seventh grades.
+A Dental exam is required upon entrance to school (Kindergarten or grade 1), third and seventh grades.
 Parents are urged to have these examinations performed by family dentists because they have the facilities in their offices to provide thorough examinations and are in the best position to recommend immediate steps for any needed care.

 Parents/Guardians may request that the School District Dentist examine their child.
 There is no charge for the dental exam.
 Written permission from the parent/guardian must be provided.
-Click here to download the permission form.
+Download the permission form here.

 Pennsylvania School Health Law requires a physical examination upon entrance to school (kindergarten or first grade) and in grades six and eleven.
 Examinations done by a family physician within one year before the opening of the school term are acceptable by state regulations.